 3. Share Traditions

 Finally, our kids are discipled through the sharing of the Lord’s Supper and the baptism of believers into Christ.

 One of the most important things that happens during the corporate gathering is that the people of God put boundaries around who is a part of the community and who isn’t.
 This happens through the Lord’s Supper and baptism.

-Many young children are curious as to why they may not partake of the Lord’s Supper, especially when it looks to them like mom and dad and everyone else is having snack-time.
-This is a wonderful opportunity to explain the gospel (most likely on the way home), to tell them that Christ’s body was broken and His blood was shed for sinners like them.
+Many young children are curious as to why they may not partake of the Lord’s Supper.
+Especially, when it looks to them like mom and dad and everyone else is having snack-time.
+This is a wonderful opportunity to explain the gospel.
+You can say that Christ’s body was broken, and His blood was shed for sinners like them.

 God often gives us the unmatched privilege of inviting and welcoming them into that community on the basis of their faith in Christ’s saving work.

-Who could have known the distracted girl turning sacred hymn titles into an occasion for giggling inappropriately was simultaneously absorbing so much truth, so much goodness?
-Who could have guessed that the faithful gathering of God’s people to hear the Word, sing together, take communion, and baptize could form and shape a child who seemed so uninterested, even bored?
+Who could have known the girl turning hymns into a time for giggling was absorbing so much truth and goodness?
+Who could have guessed the faithful gathering to hear the Word could shape a child who seemed so uninterested?

 God knew.
 The faithful, gathered people of God turning their hearts to know God and love each other weekly is powerful.
-We cannot estimate how folding our children into that simultaneously ordinary and extraordinary event may chisel away at a hard heart or be the steady drip of grace that softens the soul.
-But we can, with expectant faith and hope, bring them to that fountain week after week and ask God to do more than we dared to think.
+We cannot estimate how folding our children into that ordinary and extraordinary event may chisel away at a hard heart.
+Or be the steady drip of grace that softens the soul.
+But with expectant faith and hope, we can bring them to that fountain continuously.
+We can ask God to do more than we dare to think.